MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 :varlink:`SEAICE_cStar`).

 Different VP rheologies can be used to model sea ice dynamics.
 The different rheologies are characterized by different definitions of the bulk and shear viscosities :math:`\zeta` and :math:`\eta` in Eq. :eq:`eq_vpequation` .
-The following table is a summary of the choice.
+The following :numref:`tab_phys_pkg_seaice_rheologies` is a summary of the choice.
 More details are given in the following sections.
 All the rheologies presented here depend on the ice strength parameter :varlink:`SEAICE_strength`.

 .. tabularcolumns:: |\Y{.275}|\Y{.450}|\Y{.275}|